nodejs/node/doc/api/cli.md

 size of V8 heap is
 [three times](https://chromium.googlesource.com/v8/v8.git/+/refs/heads/main/src/heap/heap.cc#328)
 the size of semi-space,
+an increase of 1 MiB to semi-space will triple and cause the heap size to increase by 3 MiB.
-so the memory consumption is tripled when semi-space size increased, but the throughput improvement depends on your workload (see [#42511](https://github.com/nodejs/node/issues/42511)).
+The throughput improvement depends on your workload (see [#42511](https://github.com/nodejs/node/issues/42511)).

 The default value is